SeniorMars/taolp/src/week0/notes.md

 - **`curl`**: Fetch or send data using URL syntax, offering more options than `wget`.
 For differences, refer to [curl vs wget](https://daniel.haxx.se/docs/curl-vs-wget.html).

 #### Rust replacements
-Ah, I see!
-You're interested in Rust projects that reimplement or enhance traditional Unix commands.
 Here are several well-known Rust projects that serve as modern alternatives or enhancements to classic Unix commands:

 ### Rust Projects as Unix Command Alternatives
 - **Exa (`ls`)**: Exa is a modern replacement for `ls`, the traditional Unix command to list directory contents.
 It features better defaults and is rich in features like git integration and color-coded output.
 [Github Link](github.com/ogham/exa)